 The exact cause of HGE has not yet been determined.
 Still, it can be treated with intravenous fluid therapy that supplies the dog with plenty of electrolytes and potassium, as well as antibiotics to counter the potential for a secondary intestinal infection.
-If untreated, a dog will become severely ill and may die.
-(4)
+If untreated, a dog will become severely ill and may even die.

 Since the cause of HGE is unknown, there is no way to scan for it.
 If your Miniature Schnauzer has any of the above symptoms, immediately reach out to your veterinarian.